chasminimus/paper-planes/DEVELOPMENT.md

 ## The End

 With all the functionality in place, I finally used the paper plane model I made at the very beginning.
 The ofxAssimpModelLoader library seemed a little archaic, but I was able to avoid its strange rotation system by taking converting the model to an `ofMesh` using a method the library thankfully had.
 I subclassed `ofNode` much like I did in the beginning and stored the mesh there so it could be transformed like a node.
 The model even looked correct when using `ofNode::lookAt()`!
 I changed up the background colors, and added documentation and polish.
+It also turns out that implementing the bin-lattice spacial subdivision was worth it, I just needed to be running it in release mode.